We offer a diverse and extensive programme of co-curricular activities that our pupils love

 • Drama performances at the Edinburgh Fringe Festival

-• Sports tours to Manchester and Jersey
+• Sports tours to Austria, Holland and Jersey

-• Classics trip to Sicily
+• Classics trip to Italy and Greece

 • History trip to Berlin and Belgium

-• Geography field trip to Iceland
+• Geography field trip to Iceland and Norway

 • Outdoor Education trips to Scotland and the Peak District